OpenFlow Service Chaining

 There will be ways to make traditional networks communicate with SDN and OpenFlow.
 BGP was invented as an EBGP, but people use EBGP Internal in their network.
 BGP is also used as an SDN control plane.
 It will be the case that you have controllers that provide automation and a holistic view but can speak BGP or OSPF to program the forwarding devices.
 SDN migrations will come incrementally, similar to what we see with IPv4 and IPv6

 A market with numerous open-source controllers would make SDN application development difficult.
 There will always be business drivers for proprietary controllers serving a particular niche and corner case problems the open community did not invest in.
 Even today, specialized UNIX platforms exist when you look at open Linux.
-Similarly, this flow of technology adoption will be evident for OpenFlow controllers.
+Similarly, this adoption of technology will be evident for OpenFlow controllers.

 The Future of OpenFlow and SDN: